 To apply to MiM, you must have a minimum of a bachelor's degree (or equivalent).

 Yes.
 You must be fluent in English.
 If your first language is not English, you will need to prove fluency unless:

-If you’ve lived in a non-English speaking country and/or your undergraduate degree wasn’t taught in English, you’re required to prove their English fluency through an English language speaking test.
+If you’ve lived in a non-English speaking country and/or your undergraduate degree wasn’t taught in English, you’re required to prove your English fluency through an English language speaking test.
 We recommend you take this when applying for the programme.
-If you apply without a test score, your application may still be reviewed.

 We accept both the GMAT and GRE.
 You must take one of these tests prior to submitting your application.
 For additional information, please visit the Apply Now page.

 Practice the GMAT test with London Business School's GMAT simulator and prepare yourself for the test.